John Player’s County League. Somerset v Yorkshire. 10th August 1969. Taunton.

 Matches were strictly time-limited not just overs-limited.
 In T20 the full number of overs is bowled and penalty runs are awarded to the batting side if the bowling side does not complete its overs within the alloted time.
 In the John Player League, if the side bowling first did not bowl its allocation of 40 overs within the specified time the innings simply ended at the end of the over in which the time limit was reached.
 The side batting second would then have the same number of overs as the side batting first.
 A rule which curiously seemed to advantage the side which was dilatory in bowling its overs in that it was not their innings which was abruptly cut short.
 In practice it was not uncommon to have 39 or even occasionally 38-over matches.

 To assist fielding sides in completing their overs within the specified time, bowler’s run-ups were restricted to 15 yards.
 A white line was duly painted to mark the 15 yards.

-The time limit ensured that matches, which in 1969 and for many years afterwards, were always played on a Sunday afternoon, were completed in the allotted time.
+The time limit ensured that matches, which in 1969 and for many years afterward, were always played on a Sunday afternoon, were completed in the allotted time.
 One of the beneficiaries, and shades of T20 here too, was broadcasting.
 Every Sunday, one match was televised live in its entirety on BBC 2.
 Whether it was intentional or not the strict time limits meant broadcasting schedules were not disrupted.